brimdata/zed/docs/zed/design.md

 index rules described above.
 Every index object is defined with respect to a data object.

-The seek index maps pool key values to seek offset in the ZNG file thereby allowing a scan to do a partial GET of the ZNG object when scanning only a subset of data.
+The seek index maps pool key values to seek offsets in the ZNG file thereby allowing a scan to do a partial GET of the ZNG object when scanning only a subset of data.